rsbyrne/mobility-aus-old/README.md

 The site was established on the 12 May 2020 and will be updated at midnight daily for the foreseeable future.

-*STATUS - 25 May 2020*
+*STATUS - 27 May 2020*

-Sydney is now fully up-to-date, but not yet NSW state-wide.
+New South Wales has been added.
+All listed data except for Melbourne are up-to-date.

 *COMING SOON*